Yellow Fever Vaccine

 Yellow fever is found in parts of Africa and South America.

 This vaccine uses pieces of the virus.
 These pieces cannot cause an infection.
 They show the immune system what the virus looks like.
 If the virus enters the body, the immune system will be able to see it and attack before an infection starts.

 Who Should Get Vaccinated and When?

 People may need the vaccine if they live in or go to places where yellow fever is common.

 What Are the Risks Associated With Yellow Fever Vaccine?

 Who Should Not Get Vaccinated?

-Some people shouldn't get the shot and may include:
+Some people should not get the vaccine.
+This may include:

-If you are in a high-risk group and need the vaccine, talk to your doctor about the risks.
-Your doctor can test your blood for signs of immunity.
+If you need the vaccine, talk to your doctor about the risks.

 What Other Ways Can Yellow Fever Be Prevented Besides Vaccination?